tokenocean/digideeds/README.md

 Token Ocean is a web-based platform for issuing and transacting with non-fungible tokens on the [Bitcoin Liquid Network](https://blockstream.com/liquid/).

-The plan is to separate out any DigiDeeds-specific features from the core platform functionality so that anyone can adapt the platform to host their own Liquid-based NFT site but that's currently a work in progress
+The plan is to separate out any specific features from the core platform functionality so that anyone can adapt the platform to host their own Liquid-based NFT site but that's currently a work in progress

 ## Features